Vipull24/VerveProject/README.md

 The Application is a Java-based RESTful service designed to handle requests via the /api/verve/accept endpoint.
 It leverages asynchronous HTTP requests and Redis for ID management and expiry control, providing efficient request handling and logging.

-Approach
+### Approach
-- The application receives a GET request with endpoint(optional) and id as query parameters.
+- The application receives a _GET_ request with endpoint (optional) and id as query parameters.
-- It checks if id is present in Redis, if not, it increments the counter and stores the id in Redis with an expiry set to the end of the minute.
+- It checks if the id is present in Redis.
+If not, it increments the counter and stores the id in Redis with an expiry set to the end of the current minute.
-- It then sends an asynchronous HTTP POST request to the endpoint with the unique ID count for that minute.
+- It then sends an asynchronous _HTTP POST_ request to the endpoint with the unique ID count for that minute.
-- A thread which runs at the start of each minute resets the unique ID count for that minute and logs the count for the previous minute.
+- A thread runs at the start of each minute to reset the unique ID count for the new minute and logs the count for the previous minute.
-- Access/operation to count is synchronized to ensure thread safety.
+- Access/operation to the counter is synchronized to ensure thread safety.
-- Sliding window approach is used to manage the unique ID count for each minute.
+- A sliding window approach is used to manage the unique ID count for each minute.
-- To prevent de-duplication, the application is reliant on Redis to manage unique IDs and expiry.
+- To prevent id deduplication when service is behind load balancer, the application relies on Redis to manage unique IDs and their expiry.
-- To handle the high volume of requests, the application uses an Executor Service with a ThreadPoolExecutor to manage a pool of threads which dynamically adjusts the number of threads based on the load.
+- To handle a high volume of requests, the application uses an _ExecutorService_ with a _ThreadPoolExecutor_ to manage a pool of threads, which dynamically adjusts the number of threads based on the load.

 ### _Key Components_